bhdicaire/macSetup/doc/manual-tasks.md

 ↓
-NEW TERMINAL WINDOW   ← required: shell change only takes effect in new session ↓ op signin             → authenticates 1Password CLI
+NEW TERMINAL WINDOW   ← required: shell change only takes effect in new session ↓ chezmoi init --apply bhdicaire ← required:to get
 ↓
-age key + chezmoi     → pulls encryption key, applies dotfiles ↓
+launch 1password GUI application and signin

+op signin             → authenticates 1Password CLI
+↓
 NEW TERMINAL WINDOW   ← recommended: load full zsh config from dotfiles ↓